1. Home

 What if I own the whole property when I sell?

 In some cases, depending on your agreement, the housing association has the first right of refusal – this means you have to offer to sell it to them before you attempt to sell it elsewhere.
-This is because the property has been earmarked to help those who could not otherwise afford a property – if you sell it on, you are removing the property from the shared ownership market.

 The housing association may wish to buy the property back so that it can remain part of the shared ownership scheme.
 This could be whether you own the whole amount or just a portion.
 Check your agreement.

-The advantages and disadvantages of shared ownership
+The advantages and disadvantages of Shared Ownership

 Shared Ownership has multiple advantages - it’s designed to support those who would otherwise have trouble getting on the ladder, and by buying a shared ownership property, you will be able to have a larger property than you would normally be able to buy.